maxvalor/cazel/README.md

     mkdir build && cd build
     cmake .. && make

-Or you can easily build it with:
+Or you can simply build it with:

     dr_make sample/from_mini_ros